Chapter 9 : 8- An Unplanned Promotion

 There was some muttering amongst the Wizangamot as Harry said this but Natasha’s voice drowned out the sound as effectively as Kingsley’s did.
 “If that is your choice Harry and there are no impediments from any of our council…” She then looked around though no one spoke.
 “Then Ronald Wealsey, I promote you to the rank of Deputy Head of the Auror Office.”
 Once again there was a round of applause from the Wizangamot, led by Percy, Bill and Hermione.

-Harry turned around to see that Ron was gawping at him.
+Harry turned round to see that Ron was gawping at him.
 Harry smiled at him as he too joined the applause.
 Ron then changed the direction of his look towards Hermione.
 Harry turned and he saw her shyly blow her husband a kiss and when Harry looked back, he saw Ron straighten up to a much more prideful position as the applause died down.

 “May I make a suggestion to you Harry?”
 Kingsley asked and for one horrible second Harry thought Kingsley was going to ask him to reconsider his decision.
 “Now that your Chief of staff count is now at the moment down to two, that you maybe seek to promote some of your Aurors?”
-Harry hadn't thought of this.
+Harry didn’t think of this.
 James Williamson was now in Saint Mungo’s meaning Gawain and Phillipa were now the last two Chief Aurors left.
 Harry nodded his agreement to Kingsley’s suggestion and Kingsley nodded back.
 “I then call this meeting of the Wizangamot to a close.
 Harry, Ron if you wouldn’t mind accompanying me to the Atrium, we must now make a statement to the press.”

 The Wizangatmot then made their way out of the stalls but Hermione seemed to be the first one out after clambering over the front few stalls knocking over Deadelus Diggle in the process.
 When she reached the polished emerald floor she then broke into a run towards Ron, flung her arms around his neck and kissed him full on the lips.
 Harry turned away, smiling towards Gawain who was smiling back, and Phillipa, who although was smiling also had tears swelling in her pride filled eyes.